stackhpc/ansible-role-openhpc/README.md

 `openhpc_slurm_configless`: Optional, default false.
 If True then slurm's ["configless" mode](https://slurm.schedmd.com/configless_slurm.html) is used. **NB: Requires Centos8/OpenHPC v2.**

-`openhpc_munge_key`: Optional, default ''.
-Define a path for a local file containing a munge key to use, otherwise one will be generated.
-If the play only contains a single host the munge key will be saved on the ansible control host for later reuse with this variable when defining the rest of the cluster - see stdout for location.
+`openhpc_munge_key_path`: Optional, default ''.
+Define a path for a local file containing a munge key to use, otherwise one will be generated on the slurm control node.

 ### slurm.conf